excalq/tupac/README.md

 # Tupac - A web-based _wrapper_ for sysadmin tasks

-## Version

-Version 0.01 - July 1, 2012
+_Version 0.01 - July 1, 2012_

-## Concept
+**Status** Currently in development, not ready for use.

 Tupac is a web-based tool for system administration in a multi-admin, multi-server environment of servers.
-This tool is designed to be an easy to use UI to run shell commands (which should be preset in the server's sudoers file).
+This tool is idesigned to be an easy to use UI to run shell commands (which are specified in the server's sudoers file).

+This makes it easy to build a list of commands, such as deployments tasks, associate them with target servers and environments, and allow users to run them.
+Everything that happens is recorded in a searchable log.

+This is a great web tool for doing tasks with Chef and Knife, Capistrano, and literally anything else you can do via SSH.

 ### Requirements

 * Ruby 1.9
 * Postgresql, MySQL, SQLite, or any database supported by ActiveRecord
-* Network SSH access between this server and the target servers (servers which deployment and commands will be run on).
+* Network SSH access between this server and the target servers (servers upon which commands will be run)
-* Root access on the Tupac server to configure sudo and create a "tupac" user which will store SSH keys and issue remote commands.
+* Root access on this server, for configuring accounts and runnable command lists
-* Root or appropriate access rights via SSH on the target servers.
+* Root or appropriate access rights via SSH on the target servers

 ## Architecture